uselagoon/lagoon/docs/using-lagoon-advanced/deploytarget_configs.md

   }
 }
 ```
+{% hint style="info" %}
+`deployTarget` is an alias to openshift or kubernetes ID in the Lagoon API
+{% endhint %}

-It is also possible to configure another DeployTarget configuration, the following GraphQL mutation can be used, this particular example will add a DeployTarget configuration to the same project above.
+It is also possible to configure multiple DeployTarget configurations.

+The following GraphQL mutation can be used, this particular example will add a DeployTarget configuration to the same project as above.
 It will allow only the branches that regex match with `^feature/|^(dev|test|develop)$` to be deployed, and pullrequests is set to `true` so all pullrequests will reach this target.
-The targeted cluster in this example is ID 2, which is a completely different cluster to what was defined above for the `main` branch.
+The targeted cluster in this example is ID 2, which is a completely different kubernetes cluster to what was defined above for the `main` branch.
 ```
 mutation addDeployTargetConfig{
   addDeployTargetConfig(input:{